 Our board of directors conducts an annual review of the independence of our directors.
-Our board of directors has determined that none of the non-management members of our board of directors has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of the members of our board of directors, other than Ms. Lynch and Dr. Dominy, is "independent" as that term is defined under the rules of Nasdaq.
+Our board of directors has determined that none of the non-management members of our board of directors has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+For the year ended December 31, 2021, each of the members of our board of directors, other than Ms. Lynch and Dr. Dominy, was "independent" as that term is defined under the rules of Nasdaq.
+Currently, each of the members of our board of directors, other than Mr. Lowe, is "independent" as that term is defined under the rules of Nasdaq.
 Our board of directors has also determined that all members of our audit committee, compensation committee and nominating and corporate governance committee are independent and satisfy the relevant SEC and Nasdaq independence requirements for such committees.